jrheard/akaptur.github.com/source/_posts/2014-09-21-debugging-with-pstree.markdown

      \--- 35351 afk rails_console
 ~~~~

+This bug and some related ones have gotten me more interested in operating systems, and I've started reading the book [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/).
+I'm only a few chapters in, but so far it's readable, clear, and entertaining.
+I look forward to building up my mental model of processes and environments as I keep reading it.

-[^1]: We can tell it starts on boot because the parent process ID is 1.
-This means that rebooting my computer would have solved the problem.)
+[^1]: We can tell it (probably) starts on boot because the parent process ID is 1.
+This means that rebooting my computer would have solved the problem.
 [^2]: Thanks to [Paul Tag](//twitter.com/paultag) for the pointer to `pstree`.